West Coast and Yukon

 Srimoyee Mitra is a curator and writer.
 She has worked as the art writer for publications in India such as Time Out Mumbai and Art India Magazine.
 From 2008 to 2011 she was the Programming Co-ordinator of SAVAC (South Asian Visual Arts Centre) in Toronto, where curatorial projects included Crossing Lines: An Intercultural Dialogue at the Glenhyrst Art Gallery, Brantford.
 Mitra has participated in conferences across Canada, most recent ones include the Urban Field Speaker’s Series in April 2014 where she moderated a talk by critically acclaimed curator Fulya Erdemci; Emerging Approaches to the Sustainability in Art, part of the major exhibition Land/Slide: Possible Futures in October 2013, Critical Dialogues in Curatorial and Art Practices organized by the Ontario Arts Council in March 2013 and York University’s Connect/ Reconnect in fall 2012, where she was the keynote speaker.
 She has been published in Scapegoat Journal, Fuse and C Magazines in Canada and is currently the Curator of Contemporary Art, Art Gallery of Windsor where her ongoing series of exhibitions Border Cultures has been subject to important reviews in Canadian art journals including Border Crossings, Fuse Magazine and Canadian Art Online.
 Border Cultures: Part One (homes, land) was awarded the “2013 Exhibition of the Year” at the 36th Ontario Association of Art Galleries Award.

-Marie-Eve Beaupré is an art historian, curator and author of contemporary art essays and articles, on contract with the Musée national des beaux-arts du Québec for a one-year assignment as the curator of contemporary art.
+Marie-Eve Beaupré is an art historian, curator and author of contemporary art essays and articles as well as the curator of Quebec and Canadian Contemporary Art at the Montreal Museum of Fine Arts.
 With a Master’s degree in art history from Université du Québec à Montréal, her doctoral research consists of examining the practice of monochrome painting and the collection of work in that medium by Canadian museums.
 The 2011 winner of the Contemporary Art Galleries Association award for young curators, that same year Ms. Beaupré produced an exhibition based on work from the Musée d'art contemporain de Montréal collection.
 Her list of achievements also includes co-crafting a retrospective of François Lacasse’s body of work and the accompanying monograph with the Musée d'art de Joliette.
 The project was presented at the Musée d'art de Joliette, Mount Saint Vincent University Art Gallery in Halifax, the Agnes Etherington Art Centre in Kingston, and the College of Art and Design in Calgary.
 From 2004 to 2012, she worked on numerous contracts at the Galerie de l'UQAM, more particularly, curatorship of the exhibitions entitled David Spriggs.
 Stratachrome, Stéphane La Rue.
 Retracer la peinture

 (in collaboration with Louise Déry), and Libre < échange